auroraai-bot-platform/platform/services/demo-bot-figma/README.md

 ## Introduction

-This folder contains example chatbot built with botfront and which is integrated to external service recommender api.
+This folder contains example chatbot built with botfront general framework that is documented in `infra/docker-compose`.

-Project is built with general framework that is documented in `infra/docker-compose`.
+This demo-bot contains one discussion path where user is asked questions regarding his/her life situation.
+This information is sent to external api to get service recommendations that would help user in his/her issues.

 ## Environment variables